-While I recognize the need to invest taxpayer dollars wisely, this relatively small investment in NEH funding pays significant dividends for our nation.
-I hope you will join me in supporting this request.
-For more information or to sign the letter, please contact Leigh Whittaker (5-1784 or Leigh.Whittaker@mail.house.gov)
+While we recognize the need to invest taxpayer dollars wisely, this relatively small investment in NEH funding pays significant dividends for our nation.
+We hope you will join us in supporting this request.
+For more information or to sign the letter, please contact Leigh Whittaker (5-1784 or Leigh.Whittaker@mail.house.gov) in Rep. Price's office or Mimi Bair (5-2015 or Mimi.Bair@mail.house.gov) in Rep. Stiver's office.
+To sign this letter, please click HERE